SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

 This service extends the current functionality of the **Forums** package, providing a command line interface for forum moderation.
 You can integrate the accounts service with your existing forum user interface.

-Subscribe to the **Forums** package to use the Forum Accounts service.
+If you are already subscribed to the **Forums** package, you can start using the new Forum Accounts service.

 For more information about this service, see the [Forum Account service API documentation](#) in the Dev Portal.